 About the Author

-ANDY GREENBERG is an award-winning senior writer for Wired magazine, where he covers security, privacy, information freedom, and hacker culture.
-He is the author of the 2012 book This Machine Kills Secrets.
-Sandworm and excerpts from it have won a Gerald Loeb Award for International Reporting, a Sigma Delta Chi Award from the Society of Professional Journalists, two Deadline Club Awards from the New York Society of Professional Journalists, and the Cornelius Ryan Citation for Excellence from the Overseas Press Club.
-He lives in Brooklyn with his wife, documentary filmmaker Malika Zouhali-Worrall.
+Andy Greenberg is an award-winning senior writer for Wired, covering security, privacy, information freedom, and hacker culture.
+He's the author of the new book Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency.
+His previous book Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hackers, as well as excerpts from it published in Wired, won awards including a Gerald Loeb Award for International Reporting, a Sigma Delta Chi Award from the Society of Professional Journalists, and the Cornelius Ryan Citation for Excellence from the Overseas Press Club.
+Before coming to Wired, Greenberg worked as a senior reporter for Forbes magazine.
+He lives in Brooklyn with his wife, filmmaker Malika Zouhali-Worrall.

 "A master-class in the tactics and countertactics of financial cyberwarfare, laid out in a tense, exciting technothriller." —Cory Doctorow, New York Times bestselling author of Attack Surface and Red Team Blues